top of page

 ((I genuinely do not care if individuals wish to stop having children and terminate their lineages.
 I am concerned about how the rest of us will handle you when you slide into an aging psychosis and demand that we all feel your suffering.
 You are burdening our already-stressed medical system, being disabled.))

-First off, this is a downlright cruel thing to say to a woman without children.
+First off, this is a downright cruel thing to say to a woman without children.
 Do you not think there could be another reason why one might be without children in her old age?
 Besides abortion or contraceptives?
-Like infirtility?
+Like infertility?
 Disease?
 How about scenarios where her children may have died?
 Or lived in a different state or country and could not be there to care for her?
 But oh, that doesn't matter, does it?
 And what are women like me in for if people with this mentality take over the medical system?
 I will tell you exactly what is waiting for you.
 They'll pull the cord on you faster than you can say "Barry Obama".
 They'll be the first ones to say ((who cares about that old frail woman sitting on the incubator?
-She doesn't have any children to take care of her, so lets get rid of her.
+She doesn't have any children to take care of her, so let's get rid of her.
 We don't need her!))
 That's what they'll say.
 Welcome to the new brainwashed generation.
 Welcome to a new culture that embraces euthanasia, just as the Nazis did.

 I could only imagine if these same women who make these statements are faced with the same problem when they are old.
 Then complain how they have been done wrong by the system.

 I would like to point out that there are numerous people with kids who are on the welfare system, right now.
-People who are overwhelming our welfare system are more numberous than the ones supporting it because they continue to bring babies into this world they cannot take care of or provide for.
+People who are overwhelming our welfare system are more numerous than the ones supporting it because they continue to bring babies into this world they cannot take care of or provide for.
 Why don't you lecture them about how they are overwhelming the system?
 But that's perfectly fine, right?
 Let them overwhelm the system instead.
 Do you see inconsistency of your argument?

 I have been a part of the working class for quite sometime, and without people like me, who are of the working class and cannot get help from the government (that we genuinely need) because we "make too much money"; where would the money for those welfare checks come from?
 Who is going to pay for them?
 If we don't, I'll tell you what will happen: there will be kids that will starve to death.